amine0110/Medical-Conversions/README.md

 Learn how to effectively manage and process DICOM files in Python with our comprehensive course, designed to equip you with the skills and knowledge you need to succeed.

 https://www.learn.pycad.co/course/dicom-simplified

+## 🚀 Coming soon

+You can start doing these conversions online without running any code.
+Please check [this page](https://pycad.co/pycadtools/) for more information.